Aphantasia Test: How To Know If You Have Aphantasia

 Test 4: Recalling a Memorable Moment

-Think about a cherished memory, like a birthday celebration or a vacation.
+Think about a cherished memory from your own life, like a birthday celebration or a vacation.
 Try to visualize the scene, the people, and the emotions.

 If your mind effortlessly projects these images, your mental imagery is strong.